utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 Specifically describe:

-* What progress you have made towards your proposed goal? (just data collection is \emph{not} an option)
+* What progress you have made towards your proposed goal? (just data collection is _not_ an option)
 * If you tried some basic approaches: what worked well and what did not?
 * What could be done to improve the basic approaches?
 * What experiments have you run and are you planning to run to demonstrate the effectiveness?